Monday, December 16, 2013

 The Secret Lives of Married Women (Elissa Wald, 2013)

 Two unrelated stories about the identical twin sisters.
-Leda, pregnant with her second child, moves into a new home with her husband and their kid.
-There's a guy across the street renovating some vacant house and for some reason she feels threatened by him.
-True, he's a bit pushy and doesn't exactly respect her privacy, but still it seemed to me that his only real sin was the fact he had recognized Leda in an old porn movie.
-And if I understood that shit correctly, it wasn't even hard-core porn.
-By this time we are well into 100+ pages and events finally start to unfold a bit.
-In a pretty ridiculous turn of events Leda is left to believe that her husband had killed that poor schmuck which turns her on so much that they can finally have a decent fuck.
+Leda, pregnant with her second child, moves into a new home with her husband and their child.
+There's a guy across the street renovating some vacant house, and for some reason, she feels threatened by him.
+True, he's a bit pushy and doesn't exactly respect her privacy, but still, it seemed to me that his only real sin was the fact that he had recognised Leda in an old porn movie.
+And if I understood that shit correctly, it wasn't even hardcore porn.
+By this time, we are well into 100+ pages, and events finally start to unfold a bit.
+In a pretty ridiculous turn of events, Leda is left to believe that her husband had killed that poor schmuck, which turns her on so much that they can finally have a decent fuck.

 And that's it, the end of the first part.
 Now we need to go back in time and endure another story, this one about her sister Lillian.
-She's as stereotypical tough bitch top lawyer type as they come (these writers really shouldn't watch so much TV) who gets assigned to a case involving an ex-nun/ex-professional slave in BDSM house now working (and being obsessed by) some blind clueless guy.
-Again nothing much really happens for the most part.
-Except that Lillian gets more and more horny and finally gets fucked hard in a tame SM scene where only act of sadism consist of a few belt spanks of her ass.
-And chapter later her court case drama ends with a pathetic twist.
+She's as stereotypical tough bitch top lawyer type as they come (these writers really shouldn't watch so much TV), who gets assigned to a case involving an ex-nun/ex-professional slave in a BDSM house now working (and being obsessed by) some blind, clueless guy.
+Again, nothing much really happens for the most part.
+Except that Lillian gets more and more horny and finally gets fucked hard in a tame SM scene where the only act of sadism consists of a few belt spanks of her ass.
+And a chapter later, her court case drama ends with a pathetic twist.

 In short: it's awful.
 Truly bad.
-I guess it probably tries to explore female sexuality but it falls short and immature.
+I guess it probably tries to explore female sexuality, but it falls short and is immature.
 Far, far, far from a trashy exploitation or pulpy hard-boiled or even a simple erotic story.
 When I think about it, it's basically far from everything.
-Which is usually not a bad thing at all, but problem here is that it is just so fucking boring!
-Won't even go into the style as the whole thing feels like being written by the 15 years old aspiring kid encouraged by winning some literary award in a local newspaper contest.
+Which is usually not a bad thing at all, but the problem here is that it is just so fucking boring!
+Won't even go into the style, as the whole thing feels like being written by a 15-year-old aspiring kid encouraged by winning some literary award in a local newspaper contest.

-So this is what I get for disobeying my own rules and it serves me right I guess.
+So this is what I get for disobeying my own rules, and it serves me right.
 But you have been warned!
-Just skip this and leave it to the bored housewives and 50 Shades of Gray fans.
-Many of them wondering around airport bookstores where this one belongs.
+Just skip this and leave it to the bored housewives and 50 Shades of Grey fans.
+Many of them wander around airport bookstores where this one belongs.

 1/5